Lecturer(s)

 Course content

+This course will begin with a brief review of what environmental and occupational health actually is, some case studies, and lessons learned from recent industrial accidents and natural disasters.
+Basic concepts of epidemiology, toxicology, exposure science, food safety and radiation protection will be discussed.
+The course will then cover methods and paradigms, global, regional and local scale examples and end with the practice of environmental and occupational health.
+Concurrently, students and faculty will read and discuss a series of recent case studies, foster greater awareness and build capacity to contribute to the solution of real problems in social and economic development at any scale.
 1. Some General Aspects of Environmental and Occupational Health 2.
 Epidemiology 3.
 Toxicology 4.
 Exposure and Risk Assessment 5.
 Pesticides and Food Safety 6.
 Radiation 7.
 Ethical Aspects 8.
-Environmental Health for Whom?
-9. Environmental Health, Global Scale 10.
+Environmental Health for Children 9.
+Environmental Health, Global Scale 10.
 Environmental Health, Regional Scale I 11.
 Environmental Health, Regional Scale II 12.
 Environmental Health, Local Scale 13.
-Environmental Health Practice 14.
+Environmental Health in Emergency Situations 14.
+Environmental Health Practice 15.
 Environmental Health Policy

 Learning activities and teaching methods